Common Academic and Exam Accommodations

 Once the pre-registration period is completed, your priority registration time will appear in CAESAR.
 This will occur on the Friday morning prior to open registration for all students.
-(For fall quarter 2014, therefore, priority registration will begin Friday, May 16 at noon.)
+(For winter quarter 2015, therefore, priority registration will begin Friday, November 14 at noon.)
 Please note that you may not be able to see your priority registration date until the morning priority registration begins.
 Therefore, please wait to contact SSD until that morning if you are still not listed for priority registration in CAESAR.

 Are new students with disabilities eligible for priority registration?